Pokeconomist/cinnabar/README.md

 ## Getting Started
 *NOTE:*
-*To run this game, you must have [Ruby](https://www.ruby-lang.org/en/downloads/) installed on your machine, and csv library (in stdlib).*
+*To run this game, you must have [Ruby](https://www.ruby-lang.org/en/downloads/) installed on your machine, and JSON library (in stdlib).*

 ## Built With